Guidelines for the Preparation of Resolutions

 Whereas, the use of parliamentary procedure accomplishes the business of organizations in the most efficient manner; and

-Whereas, the use of formal resolutions has proven to be the most efficient method of changing or establishing policy and accomplishing specific objectives within those organizations; therefore, be it
+Whereas, the use of formal resolutions has proven to be the most efficient method of changing or establishing policy and accomplishing specific objectives within those organizations; and

 RESOLVED, that the use of formal resolutions be continued in order to accomplish the business of the organization; and be it further